Mont-Saint-Michel: The Monastic Fraternities of Jerusalem

 Since June 2001, following the appeal addressed to them in 2000 by Jacques Fihey, Bishop of Coutances and Avranches, a community of monks and nuns of the Monastic Fraternities of Jerusalem, sent from the mother-house of St-Gervais-et-St-Protais in Paris, have been living as a community on Mont-Saint-Michel.
 They replaced the Benedictine monks who returned to the mount in 1966.
 They are tenants of the centre for national monuments and are not involved in the management of the abbey.

 The community has seven sisters and four brothers.
 Their life revolves around prayer, work and fraternal life.
 The community meets four times a day to recite the liturgical office in the abbey, or in the crypt of Notre-Dame des Trente Cierges in winter.
 In 2012, the community undertook the renovation of a house on the mount, the Logis Saint-Abraham, which is used as a guest house for pilgrims on retreat.

 Dolphins in the bay

-In summer, dolphins from the warmer waters of the Atlantic Ocean follow the ocean currents to play around the local fishermen's traditional boats, the famous motorised barquettes.
-These small boats are about 5 metres long and 2 metres wide, typically with low-powered motors.
-The rotation of their propellers makes a smooth current attractive to the dolphins.
-Also, dolphins which have a very good memory know that the fishermen around the Mont-Saint-Michel are friendly to them and never harmful.
-Due to this, these dolphins approach the boats and play around them, offering a splendid spectacle.
+In summer, dolphins from the warmer waters of the Atlantic Ocean follow ocean currents into the bay, where they are often seen near local fishermen's traditional boats, known as barquettes.
+These small boats are about 5 metres long and 2 metres wide, typically fitted with low-powered motors, and the current created by their propellers appears to attract the dolphins.
+Sightings of dolphins playing near the boats are common during this period.